Staircasing: own more of your home

 What you do

 Have you spoken to your mortgage provider and solicitor?
-Have you got a valuation and all the details required for the staircasing instruction form?
+Have you got a valuation and all the details required to start your staircasing instruction?

 If it's a joint instruction, you’ll need this for both people purchasing more shares.